gamer-os/gamer-os.github.io/README.md

 ## Download & Install
  - confirm the [requirements](#requirements)
  - download the installation iso from [here](https://github.com/gamer-os/install-media/releases/download/2019-11-02/gameros-2019.11.02-x86_64.iso)
- - use [etcher](https://www.balena.io/etcher) to flash the iso file to a usb stick
+ - use [etcher](https://www.balena.io/etcher) to flash the iso file to a USB stick
  - make sure to connect a keyboard and have a wired internet connection (only required for installation and first boot)
- - boot from the usb stick
+ - boot from the USB stick
  - try turning off legacy/CSM mode in the bios settings if the installer does not start
  - follow the installer directions